DheerajAgarwal/rgdax/README.md

 ## Limitations:
 The current version does not support the following key capabilities:
 1. Pagination
-2. Ability to cancel the order
+~2.
+Ability to cancel the order~
 3. Make deposits or withdrawls
 4. The build has not be tested on windows completely.
 Build is success for macOS.